odewahn/content-workflow/README.md

 With the overview complete, we're now ready to talk about how to work in this environment.
 Since it's a very common use case, we'll focus on the workflow for Jupyter Notebooks, although the same principles will apply for other environments.

-The instructions below outline the steps to follow in order to edit your Jupyter notebook.
+The instructions below outline the steps to follow in order to work with the WYSIWYG Jupyter notebook.

 ## Before you start